chrisgaun/k8s-in-cloud-hands-on-training/docs/demos/01-rolling-deployment-demo.md

 root@bootstrap-node:~/hands-on-with-kubernetes-workshop# kubectl get services NAME                CLUSTER-IP       EXTERNAL-IP            PORT(S)        AGE k8s-workshop-site   172.17.149.128   104.196.252.72         80:32233/TCP   13s
-kubernetes          172.17.0.1       <none>                 443/TCP        7m
 ```

+## What if this was self-managed instance of Kubernetes:

-## 5. Obtain the IP addresses of the worker node
+  Obtain the IP addresses of the worker node

-To obtain the worker node Ip address browse...

-## 6. Browse to version 1.0 of the website

   Now from your browser browse to `http://<worker ip>:nodePort`

   In our instance it would be `http://<worker ip>:32233`

   Note: Port `32233` is shown as being the NodePort used after we executed `kubectl get services` above.

   You should now see "version 1.0" displayed on the webpage.

 ## 7. Deploy version 1.1 of the website